Published on University of Colorado (https://www.cu.edu)

 Ver el curso básico de HSA [3]

 Administered by Optum Bank [4], a Health Savings Account (HSA) allows you to pay for qualified health care expensesEligible ExpensePurchases or services received that are allowed by the benefit provider and complies with IRS regulations.
 [5] now or in the future.
-HSAs offer three tax benefits: Tax-free saving, growth and spending on qualified health care expensesEligible ExpensePurchases or services received that are allowed by the benefit provider and complies with IRS regulations.
+HSAs offer three financial benefits: Tax-free savings, optional investment growth and spending on qualified health care expensesEligible ExpensePurchases or services received that are allowed by the benefit provider and complies with IRS regulations.
 [5] any time from today through your retirement.

-The money you put into an HSA rolls over from year to year – the money is yours to keep saved or spend on qualified health care expensesEligible ExpensePurchases or services received that are allowed by the benefit provider and complies with IRS regulations.
+The money you put into an HSA rolls over from year to year — the money is yours to keep saving or spend on qualified health care expensesEligible ExpensePurchases or services received that are allowed by the benefit provider and complies with IRS regulations.
 [5].
-If you leave the university in any capacity, you will keep your HSA through retirement.
+If you leave the university in any capacity, you can keep your HSA through retirement.

 Plan details